fjg00/Resume/content/home/experience.md

       · Managing and coordinating with a team of 14 coding coaches who were conducting office hours and labs.

-      · Conducting surveys and providing calculated advice on how we can improve the delivery of the course in order to ensure a smooth student experience.
+      · Conducting surveys and participated in providing educated decision-making schemes in order to improve the delivery of the course and provide the students with a smooth experience within the course.

       · Performing extensive statistical analysis and preparing bi/weekly reports regarding course performance